normano/cargo-revolve/README.md

 ### Commands

 - `cargo revolve build [OPTIONS]`
-  -   `--dry-run`: Prepare everything but skip `cargo build` and `rpmbuild`.
+  -   `--dry-run`: Prepare everything but skip the final `rpmbuild` execution.
 Prints the rendered `.spec` and the `rpmbuild` command that would be run.
-  -   `--verify`: After building, inspect the main binary RPM to ensure its name, version, and file list match your configuration.
+  -   `--verify`: After building, inspect the main binary RPM to ensure its name, version, files, and permissions match your configuration.
-  -   `--no-archive`: (Advanced) Compile and render the spec, but skip the archive and `rpmbuild` steps.
+  -   `--no-archive`: (Advanced) Build directly from the source tree without creating a source archive.
+Requires a spec file that does not use the `%setup` macro.

 - `cargo revolve info <RPM_FILE>`
   -   Parses the given `.rpm` file and prints its metadata and file manifest.